PGRs Weed: Are Plant Growth Regulators Safe for Consumers?

 • Uniconazole

-The PGRs used in cannabis cultivation are daminozide and paclobutrazol.
+The PGRs commonly used in cannabis cultivation are daminozide, paclobutrazol, and chlormequat chloride.

-PGRs are banned for use on food crops in many countries and states, including California.
+PGRs are banned from being used on food crops in many countries and states, and in California, paclobutrazol is banned for use on cannabis.
 Unfortunately, that doesn’t stop some cultivators from using them for cannabis.
-The laws haven’t quite caught up.
+The laws haven’t entirely caught up.

 Common Nutrients Used in PGR Weed

 Most growers don’t add the PGRs to their cannabis plants separately.
 Instead, the PGRs come premixed in the fertilizers they use.
-In fact, some fertilizers available to home growers have PGRs mixed in, and it was recently uncovered that some aren’t even listed on the label, violating California law.
+Some fertilizers available to home growers have PGRs mixed in, and it was recently uncovered that some aren’t even listed on the label, violating California law.

 If you’re looking to avoid PGRs, avoid the following fertilizers: